The tff.learning.Model returned by this function uses keras_model for

 pure Keras does.
 That is, the model M takes inputs of type x and

 produces predictions of type p; the loss function L takes inputs of type

-A tf.keras.losses.Loss, or a list of losses-per-output if the model
+A single tf.keras.losses.Loss or a list of losses-per-output.
+If a

-attempt to minimize the sum of all individual losses (optionally weighted
+model will attempt to minimize the sum of all individual losses